UglukFearless/fast-arena-mvp/docs/domain/combat.md

 ### Phase G: Commit And Round End

 - Apply final damage to target HP.
-- Recalculate Ability for both participants from updated HP.
+- Recalculate base Ability for both participants from updated HP.
-- On-hit or post-hit timed effects apply here. **[Planned]**
+- Apply post-hit and end-of-round effects that are tied to this phase. **[Planned]**
+- Produce final round projection for UI from effective values, including active overrides. **[Planned]**
 - Check death condition and decide whether combat continues.

+### Fight Finalization

+- If one participant is dead, the fight enters finalization.
+- Finalization resolves fight outcome, rewards/penalties, and history-relevant result.

 ## Fight Result